 Business referrals also play a huge role in building a practice for attorneys but can only go so far.
-What happens when you want more business or would like to expand your firm?
-Many practices turn to market and advertising– yellow page ads, radio, TV commercials, lawyer directories.
-These are all good ways to promote your practice, but what if I told you there is a “free” source of leads that would facilitate potential seeking you out, right at the time he/she needed your services?
+What happens when you want more business or want to expand your firm?
+Many practices turn to market and advertising– yellow page ads, radio, TV commercials, and lawyer directories.
+These are all good ways to promote your practice, but what if I told you there is a “free” source of leads that would facilitate potential seeking you out right when they needed your services?
 Well, there is, and it’s called the modern-day search engine.

-Search engines, when used to the fullest extent, can act as pre-qualifying authoritative referral sources.
-Just as a consumer is more likely to get product or service recommendations from a friend or family member verses take what a commercial has to say at face value, search engines can be a strong lead source in your practice’s marketing mix because of the trust they are given for finding unbiased information.
-Have you ever wondered why some attorney websites have top ten rankings on search engines while others do not?
+When used to the fullest extent, search engines can act as pre-qualifying authoritative referral sources.
+Just as a consumer is more likely to get product or service recommendations from a friend or family member versus taking what a commercial has to say at face value, search engines can be a strong lead source in your practice’s marketing mix because of the trust they are given for finding unbiased information.
+Have you ever wondered why some attorney websites have top-ten rankings on search engines while others do not?
 You’re about to learn some of the secrets.
 Do not take this information lightly.
 As an attorney, what you are about to read could earn you thousands, or even tens of thousands of dollars in new cases and legal fees.

 Below are Five Basic Organic Search Engine Optimization (SEO) Tips for Lawyers that have taken me years to understand.
 While paid listings or “sponsored links” do have a high ROI when managed properly, this article, in particular, is only speaking toward the natural or unpaid listings you see on popular search engines such as Google, Yahoo!, and MSN.

-Some of these techniques may seem very easy to understand, even implement, but that is the beauty of it.
-With all the false information out there, it takes a long time to know what has value and what does not.
-As Mark Twain said, “I’m sorry this letter is so long, I didn’t have the time to write a short one.”
-It has taken me years to weed through the tricks and fly-by-night gimmicks and false information, so enjoy and feel free to contact me with any questions.
-With that said, I present to you five crucial keys to organic search engine optimization.
+Some of these techniques may seem very easy to understand and even implement, but that is the beauty of it.
+With all the false information out there, knowing what has value and what does not takes a long time.
+As Mark Twain said, “I’m sorry this letter is so long; I didn’t have the time to write a short one.”
+It has taken me years to weed through the tricks, fly-by-night gimmicks, and false information, so enjoy, and feel free to contact me with any questions.
+With that said, I present five crucial keys to organic search engine optimization.

 SEO Tip One: Use Descriptive & Unique Meta Titles: